gopiashokan/Airbnb-Analysis-with-Tableau/README.md

 - **Availability Trends**: Visualize property availability for the next 30, 60, 90, and 360 days.

 **Top Host Analysis**

-- **Top Hosts**: Identify and analyze the top 10 hosts based on various features, providing insights into host performance and success.
+Identify and analyze the top 10 hosts based on various features, providing insights into host performance and success.

 **Visualizations**

-- **Plotly Charts**: Utilize Plotly to create interactive and informative visualizations for EDA, making data exploration efficient and insightful.
+Utilize Plotly to create interactive and informative visualizations for EDA, making data exploration efficient and insightful.

 **Tableau Dashboard**

-- **Detailed Analysis**: Create a comprehensive Tableau dashboard to visually analyze Airbnb data, with a focus on average prices and the number of reviews based on country and room types.
+Create a comprehensive Tableau dashboard to visually analyze Airbnb data, with a focus on average prices and the number of reviews based on country and room types.

 Explore the Tableau dashboard [https://public.tableau.com/gopiashokan/Airbnb-Analysis](https://public.tableau.com/views/AirbnbAnalysis_16942685266440/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) for in-depth insights.